RaspberryPiFoundation/raspberry-jam-branding/README.md

     - The Raspberry Jam logo graphic, with an editable location
 - Poster templates
     - Templates for event posters/flyers
+- Raspbian desktop backgrounds
+    - Background images for the Raspbian desktop
 - Worksheets
     - PDF worksheets of activities ideal at Jams